karishdsa/ERASE/README.md

 To test if the ASEs are enriched for SNPs in an annotation dataset e.g. a GWAS summary dataset.

-**1. Intersection**
-   Get the overlap of the SNPs examined for ASE(ASE dataset) and the SNP annotation dataset using *getIntersection()*.
+**1. Intersection :** Get the overlap of the SNPs examined for ASE(ASE dataset) and the SNP annotation dataset using *getIntersection()*.

-     **Input files**
+   ####Input files
    * ASE dataset : This file should have all the SNPs that were examined for ASE and contain the following columns:
      - with the name 'cmp.col' that contains e.g. the rsid or chr:pos values to compare with that in the SNP annotation dataset
      - column containing values to be accounted for during randomization e.g. the average read depth and
      - column with values to assess the ASE significance e.g. FDR, p-value
    * SNP annotation dataset : e.g. GWAS summary dataset.
 It should contain the following columns:
      - with the name 'cmp.col' that contains e.g. the rsid or chr:pos values to compare with that in the ASE dataset.
      - column with values ranking the SNPs e.g. p-values

    #### Example